alanbernstein/dotfiles/README.md

 - `$MACHINE` - human-readable name for machine, determined from `$WIFI_MAC`, which comes from `ifconfig $INTERFACE`
 - `$OS` - human-readable name for OS, determined from `$KERNEL`, which comes from `uname -s`
 - `$TERMINAL_APP` - human-readable name for terminal app, determined from a variety of environment variables set by the respective apps.
+- `$HOME_SERVER` is used to decide whether any remote config should be used

 `$LOCATION` and `$MACHINE` are defined in some bash scripts that aren't present in this repo